geshan/geshan.github.com/posts/2021-01-02-nodejs-postgresql-tutorial.md

 DEBUG=nodejs-postgresql:* nodemon bin/www
 ```

 Nodemon is great for development.
+Some other [Node.js alternatives](/blog/2022/08/nodejs-alternatives/) like Bun.js claim to be faster than Node, but Node.js is still the most popular option.

 ## TLDR; quick rundown